dorianps/LESYMAP/README.md

 The quickest way to install is:
 ```
 install.packages('devtools') # if you don't have it yet.
-devtools::install_github('dorianps/LESYMAP')
+devtools::install_github('dorianps/LESYMAP', dependencies = c("Depends", "Imports",
+"LinkingTo", "Suggests"))
 ```
-The above code will install all the dependencies, including ANTsR.
+This will install all the dependencies, including ANTsR (may take one hour).
-It may take ~30-60 mins to install everything.

 *****
 ## Use